-- In line with 2019/20, the governance statement should capture how the control environment has changed during the period of the pandemic, and steps being taken by the Council to maintain a robust control environment during the disruption.
-This includes consideration of how key governance functions are continuing to operate, such as key committee meetings and the delivery of internal audit's programme of work. - The Council's management commentary should clearly summarise the performance of the Council in the year, including the impact of Covid-19 on both its financial performance and future planning, and its impact of key statutory performance indicators. - Significant events after the balance sheet date require to be disclosed within the financial statements, either through the post balance sheet events note or in specific accounting notes or the management commentary and governance statement, as appropriate.
-The detail required in the disclosures will reflect the specific circumstances of the Council.
+- The governance statement should capture how the control environment has changed during the period of the pandemic, and steps being taken by the Council to maintain a robust control environment during the disruption. - The management commentary should clearly summarise the impact of Covid-19 on both the financial performance and future planning, and the impact on key statutory performance indicators. - Significant events after the balance sheet date require to be disclosed within the financial statements, either through the post balance sheet events note or in specific accounting notes or the management commentary and governance statement.